 As long lash lovers, we are well versed in all lash augmentation methods.
-Eyelash extensions in particularly are a (relatively) quick way to get those fluttery lashes in just one visit.
-Here is your eyelash extension guide:
+Eyelash extensions in particular are a (relatively) quick way to get those fluttery lashes in just one visit.

 Know What you're Getting Yourself into

 Can you commit to regular lash refills?
 Are you able to not rub, touch, or play with your eyelashes?
 Will you baby them and keep them safe?
-Once you have committed, you are ready to book your lash appointment.
+Once you have committed to the maintenance, you are ready to book your lash appointment.

 Do your Research, Find an Expert!

-Look for a lash tech that has solid recommendations and plenty of experience – usually through referral from a friend (who actually wears eyelash extensions) or trusted source will be your best bet.
-Choosing a reputable salon, spa, or eyelash extension only establishment is essential.
+Look for a lash tech that has solid recommendations and plenty of experience – usually through a referral from a friend or trusted source will be your best bet.
+Choosing a reputable salon, spa, or eyelash extension-only establishment is essential.